nv-legate/legate/docs/legate/source/developer/style.rst

       short functions :ref:`rule <label_short_and_sweet_functions>`).
 There is no need to encode this in the name of the variable as well.
    #.
 Never use acronyms.
 You might know what "``dcv``" (dimension-less color vector)
-      means now, but nobody else does, and neither will you in 4 week's time.
+      means now, but nobody else does, and neither will you in 4 weeks' time.
    #.
 Use commonly understood names for common things.
 For example, ``for``-loop indices
       should almost always be ``i``, ``j``, or ``k``.
 If something returns an iterator, it should probably be called ``it``, not e.g. ``pos``, ``idx``, or ``finder``.